loveencounterflow/gaps-and-islands/README.md

 ## Callable Instances

 Sometimes it is desirable to create function-like, callable objects from a class declaration.

+### Solution 1: Base Class on Function

 In JavaScript, it is possible to declare a class that extends `Function()`:

 ```coffee
 #===========================================================================================================